LeWorldModel vs V-JEPA: What Actually Changed

 Second, complexity is often a function of the unknown - learning a language seems difficult not because language is inherently complex, but because you don’t yet understand the symbols, the sounds, and the rules that govern it.
 Strip away the jargon, and suddenly the truth reveals itself in its simple beautiful form.

 My posts attempt to dissolve these illusions of complexity.
-Whether I’m breaking down CUDA kernels, exploring
+Whether I’m breaking down CUDA kernels, exploring consciousness, or implementing transformers from scratch — the goal remains constant: illuminate the seemingly daunting.

 Some posts are technical deep-dives where I work through implementations and examples.
-Others are philosophical explorations about
+Others are philosophical explorations about intelligence and consciousness.
+All are me trying to understand our universe better, one concept at a time.

 If you’re reading this, you’re probably curious about how things work too.
 Let’s figure it out together.